 Recommendation #2: For IGOs, in order to demonstrate standing to file a complaint under the UDRP and URS, it should be sufficient for an IGO (as an alternative and separately from an IGO holding trademark rights in its name and/or acronym) to demonstrate that they have complied with the requisite communication and notification procedure in accordance with Article 6ter of the Paris Convention for the Protection of Industrial Property.
 For clarity, the Working Group recommends further that a Policy Guidance document pursuant to the UDRP and URS be prepared and issued to this effect for the benefit of panelists and registrants.

 Under the UDRP and URS, the first substantive element that a complainant must satisfy under both procedures is that the complainant has rights in a trademark or service mark.
 Most UDRP panelists have read this requirement as a requirement for standing to file a complaint, and it is generally accepted that the threshold may be satisfied by establishing either ownership or exclusive license rights in the trademark or service mark.
 The Working Group considered this requirement in the context of IGOs, with particular reference to the trademark protections offered to IGOs under Article 6ter of the Paris Convention for the Protection of Intellectual Property.
-The Working Group came to a preliminary conclusion that, based on Article 6ter, IGOs who have complied with the communications and notifications procedure described in that treaty provision will have satisfied the standing requirement of the UDRP and URS.
+The Working Group came to a preliminary conclusion that, based on Article 6ter, IGOs which have complied with the communications and notifications procedure described in that treaty provision will have satisfied the standing requirement of the UDRP and URS.

 The Working Group is aware that, by considering IGOs who have fulfilled the requirements of Article 6ter as also fulfilling the standing requirement of the UDRP and URS, this means that the number and range of IGOs that would come within this category will be different from, and potentially larger than, the list of IGOs provided to ICANN by the GAC in 2013 and as updated by the GAC from time to time.
-While this may represent a broadening of the UDRP and URS to more IGOs than may have initially been contemplated by the GAC, the Working Group believes that reliance on Article 6ter for the limited purpose of demonstrating standing will not necessarily result in an increased number of complaints, in view of the other factors to be considered by an IGO prior to filing a complaint (such as the need to submit to the Mutual Jurisdiction clause of the UDRP and URS, which may be interpreted to jeopardize any jurisdictional immunity an IGO may have) and the other substantive components of the UDRP and URS that will still need to be shown.
+While this may represent a broadening of the UDRP and URS to more IGOs than may have initially been contemplated by the GAC, the Working Group believes that reliance on Article 6ter for the limited purpose of demonstrating standing will not necessarily result in an increased number of complaints, in view of the other factors to be considered by an IGO prior to filing a complaint (such as the need to submit to the Mutual Jurisdiction clause of the UDRP and URS, which may be interpreted to intrude upon any jurisdictional immunity an IGO may have) and the other substantive components of the UDRP and URS that will still need to be shown.